 The Grand Canyon National Park is one of the most famous national parks in the United States.
-Located in Arizona, the area is known for the massive canyon in the area as well as for its great views.
+Located in Arizona, the area is known for its massive canyon in the area as well as for its great views.
 This is one of the most highly visited national parks in the entire United States.
 This area is good for photographers, pilots, and hikers alike!

 10. Everglades (1,508,938 acres)

 The Everglades National Park is famous for being a massive tropical wilderness in southern Florida.
 The area is home to endangered species like the American crocodile and the Florida panther.
 Unfortunately, it’s also home to invasive species like Burmese pythons.
 Many efforts have been planned or taken to help manage the park throughout the year and increase the protection it offers the land and animals.
-This area is known as a dark skies site that makes it great for astronomy, camping, and hiking.
+This area is known as a dark skies site which makes it great for astronomy, camping, and hiking.

 9. Kobuk Valley (1,750,716.16 acres)

 The Kobuk Valley National Park is located in northwestern Alaska.
 The area has been inhabited by humans for at least 12,500 years, and the current residents are known as Inupiat.
 Kobuk Valley can get incredibly cold as a Subarctic climate, reaching temperatures as low as -40oF.
 The land is home to many large mammals like caribou, wolves, and various bears.

 Located in parts of Idaho, Montana, and Wyoming, Yellowstone National Park is one of the most famous parks in the United States.
 It’s well-known for being located on the Yellowstone Caldera, a supervolcano that rightly makes people nervous because of its potential destructive power.
 However, the park is better known for its hot springs and geysers.
 Moreover, the abundant wildlife makes this location a pleasure to visit.
 Yellowstone is the second-most frequented national park in the U.S.